-St Ives on a spring morning, from the harbour.
+St Ives on a spring morning, seen from the harbour.

-Although it’s known for its appeal to visitors and artists, due to its beautiful beaches, charming streets and clear light, St Ives is still a fishing town.
+Although it’s best known for its appeal to visitors and artists, due to its beautiful beaches, charming streets and clear light, St Ives is still a fishing town.
 This morning, it was mackerel that were being landed in modest numbers on Smeaton’s Pier, as the tide started to fall back.
-Graham was there, from my previous visit to St Ives.
-The fine sand of the beach glistened under the gentle lapping of the harbour waves, shared with me, interviewee Tim and the fishermen, before the town woke up.
+The fine sand of the beach glistened under the gentle lapping of the harbour waves, shared with the fishermen, before the town woke up.

 Tim, at ease by the harbour in St Ives, first thing in the morning.

-The early morning view, from the end of Smeaton’s Pier.
+An early morning view from the end of Smeaton’s Pier.

 St Ives is a popular all year round getaway destination for well-to-do city dwellers.
-It’s compact and walkable, with four great beaches and plenty of hotels, restaurants, bars and cafés.
-The enclosed design of this harbour makes promenading a pleasure at any time of day, or in the evening.
+It is compact and walkable, with four great beaches and plenty of hotels, restaurants, bars and cafés.
+The enclosed design of this harbour makes promenading a pleasure at any time of day or in the evening.
 An early morning visit is a real treat, to see the sun rise beyond Smeaton’s Pier, over Hayle Towans across the bay.

 Leandra’s satisfaction, by the sea in Cornwall.